hmrizal/Credit-Scoring-HomeCredit/README.md

 ## Running the notebook

-Navigate inside the "Model Building" folder and launch the notebook & to run cells do:
+Navigate inside the "notebooks" folder and launch the notebook & to run cells do:

 ```
 Shift + Enter